 What does climate change mean for our wider political, social, economic, and personal projects?
-How does climate change push us to think about and possibly re-evaluate our over-riding goals?
+Do any particular approaches to climate politics that we have covered stand out as having the most promise?

 National Academy of Sciences.
 2015.
 "Climate Intervention: Carbon Dioxide Removal and Reliable Sequestration, Reflecting Sunlight to Cool Earth."
 Report in Brief.
-Washington, D.C.: National Academy of Sciences. http://dels.nas.edu/resources/static-assets/materials-based-on-reports/reports-in-brief/climate-intervention-brief-final.pdf [Brightspace]
+Washington, D.C.: National Academy of Sciences. http://dels.nas.edu/resources/static-assets/materials-based-on-reports/reports-in-brief/climate-intervention-brief-final.pdf